Measuring success based on student growth on standardized tests is considerably more complicated for special-ed teachers.

 Spurred by the U.S. Department of Education’s $4.35 billion Race to the Top grant competition, more than a dozen states have passed laws to reform how teachers are evaluated and include student growth as a component.
 For most students, that growth will be measured on standardized tests.
-But for special-education students, it's considerably more complicated.
-Read more with registration.
+But for special-education students, that is considerably more complicated.

 “I don’t know how they would ever do that for my students,” said Campbell, who has 28 years of experience teaching special ed.